jiipeezz/Router-cfg-automation/thesis.md

 - 5. Add user modules
 - 6. Change password

-- Additionally, for each task we will write a function that confirms the success of configuration
+- Additionally, for each task a function or functionality will be written to confirm the success of configuration.

 ## Initializing SSH connection to router

-Firstly, we need to have a connection between our computer and the router we are going to configure.
-The router and our computer are connected with an ethernet cable.
-So, let's write the code that initializes the connection over SSH.
-We will use "paramiko" module for Python, which is a non-native module but can easily be installed using pip (instructions in Appendix).
+Firstly, a connection needs to be established between the configuring computer and the router.
+The computer and the router are connected with an ethernet cable.
+So, the first step is to write a code snippet that initializes the connection over SSH.
+Python module "paramiko" will be used, which is a non-native module but can easily be installed using pip (instructions in Appendix).

 ```python
 import paramiko